-(i) Call to members for proposals for items for the Congress agenda, to be submitted within two months, with full motivation
+(i) Circulate the draft Congress agenda.
+Call to members for proposals for items for the agenda, to be submitted within two months, with rationale.

-(iii) Invite members to submit activity reports within two months
+(iii) Invite members, Regional Centres, Task Forces and Standing Committees to submit activity reports within two months.

-(i) Open registration for Statutory Congress and submission of proxies
+(i) Circulate second convening letter.
+Open registration for Statutory Congress and submission of proxies.

-(ii) Publish final agenda, lists of candidate members and proposed terminations, all reports, financial statements, proposed constitutional amendments, details of the candidate hosts of the next congress, member activity reports and other documentation related to the Statutory Congress
+(ii) Publish final agenda, lists of candidate members and proposed terminations, all reports, financial statements, proposed constitutional amendments, details of the candidate hosts of the next Congress, members, Regional Centres, Task Forces and Standing Committees activity reports and other documentation related to the Statutory Congress.

 DELEGATIONS AND CREDENTIALS